lalith-k/chessClone/README.md

 6. start another terminal session and cd into the frontend folder
 7. Run: npm run dev
-8. Now click on the localhost port to go to the website You can open one more tab and copy the localhost web address into the newly opened tab After this click play now on both tabs, then play online on both The tab on which you clicked 'Play online' first on is the player who plays white and the other one is black
+8. Now click on the localhost port to go to the website 9.You can open one more tab and copy the localhost web address into the newly opened tab 10.After this click play now on both tabs, then play online on both 11.The tab on which you clicked 'Play online' first on is the player who plays white and the other one is black